voidfiles/ci-presentation/presentation.md

 - Overbudget

 <div class='notes'>
-No team is perfect, and SelectedWorks was no different, but there were some small problems that were preventing us from moving quickly.
+No project is perfect, and SelectedWorks was no different, but there were some small problems that were preventing us from moving quickly.
 And, they all sounded a little familiar.

-Tests ran on a schedule, which means that people would check in code, and they wouldn't know that they broke something until a day later.
-By that time, many people had commited and it wasn't clear what broke the tests.

-There were no regular deployments.
-The rewrite was happening internally, only internal stakeholders could see it, so the thought was there was no one to deploy too.

-It was also overbudget and over schedule.
+Tests didn't run on commit.
+There were no regular deployments, The project was overbudget and over schedule.

+We had many of the pieces of a continuous process, but we hadn't connected them together.
 </div>

 ---